pomerium/documentation/content/docs/zero/api-guide.md

 --header 'Authorization: Bearer <ID-TOKEN>'
 ```

 You'll get a response similar to the example below.
-In the JSON payload, the first object contains data about the organization, which functions as a root namespace with admin-level permissions.
+In the JSON payload, the first object contains data about the cluster, which has an ID of a root namespace other entities such as routes and policies are assigned to.

 The second object represents a cluster, which is assigned its own namespace.
 If you look at the `"parentId"` field, you'll notice that the cluster namespace is a child of the root namespace.